rolypolytoy/S1/README.md

 ## Estimated Cost

-A preliminary bill of materials puts the total project cost at approximately **$2200 USD**, including:
+A preliminary bill of materials puts the total project cost at approximately $2200 USD, including:

 - High vacuum components
 - Beam optics
 - Detector electronics
 - Embedded control system
 - Mechanical frame and assembly

+The main cost-savers were making a custom diffusion pump design rather than lifting turbomol pumps from eBay- which also does wonders for reproducibility- as well as using electrostatic lenses rather than electromagnetic lenses, using tungsten thermionic sources, and perhaps most importantly using silicon photomultipliers instead of vacuum-tube photomultipliers.
+Each one of these changes reduces hundreds, thousands, or tens of thousands of dollars in unit costs using technological advances, without even compromising on performance.

 ---